copiousfreetime/try-them-all/posts/02_dataset_quality.md

 (1 row)
 ```

 Excellent!
-We were wrong!
+Assumption wrong!
 That's always a really good feeling.
 Looks like the import tool did the right thing and the data is consistent.
-We should probably [notify Unsplash](https://github.com/unsplash/datasets/issues/29) and make sure that this is to be expected and documented appropriately.
-It is possible that other people using this dataset may parse it simply, like we did in our ruby program, and in doing so process the data incorrectly.
+Lets [notify Unsplash](https://github.com/unsplash/datasets/issues/29) and make sure that this is to be expected and documented appropriately.
+It is possible that other people using this dataset may parse it simply, like I did, and in doing so process the data incorrectly.

 And the image in question is nice too :-)